 It Proves to be Effective in Initial Stages

 The Housing First model has shown its ability to slash homelessness while also saving taxpayer money, demonstrating that societies can deal with social ills in a cost-effective manner when given the right model.
 It has been implemented throughout the country on city and statewide levels, with modest to major success in many instances.
 It remains to be seen whether the rest of the country will follow suit in light of the landmark progress made by those cities and states implementing the Housing First model.
 With rising rents and decreasing homeownership rates across the country, the urgency for a stop-gap on homelessness continues to mount.
 The Housing First model may just be that very measure our country will need while people fight against the massive economic inequality.

-Salaar is a second-year Political Science major.
+Salaar is a third-year Political Science major.
 He has contributed to New University campus newspaper and is interested in socialism, Marxist economic analysis, and U.S. foreign policy.
 He covers these on his blog at amateurprotest.wordpress.com.
 He can be contacted by email at firstname.lastname@example.org or Instagram at @ihatesalaarmaghazeh.